-Honeywell backup generators are a vital asset to any home, and can provide continual claim power during brief, or sustained power outages.
-Sippin Energy Products, provides comprehensive sales installation and service of Honeywell generators powered by propane or natural gas.
+Generac® backup generators are a vital asset to any home, and can provide continual clean power during brief or sustained power outages.
+Sippin Energy Products provides comprehensive sales and installation of Generac generators powered by propane as well as electrical hookup and aftercare from a licensed electrical contractor.

 How does a home standby generator work?